Office of profit: United Kingdom

 In the United Kingdom, the principle has been eroded.
-The executive sits in the legislature, and from the nineteenth-century ministries were invariably led by Members of Parliament or Peers.
+The executive sits in the legislature, and from the nineteenth century ministries were invariably led by members of parliament (MPs, in the House of Commons) or peers (members of the House of Lords).

-Until 1919, Members of Parliament who were appointed to ministerial office lost their right to sit in the House of Commons and had to seek re-election in a ministerial by-election.
+Until 1919, MPs who were appointed to ministerial office lost their right to sit in the House of Commons and had to seek re-election in a ministerial by-election.

 The rule survives in the House of Commons Disqualification Act 1975 which specifies a number of state positions that make an individual ineligible to serve as a Member of Parliament.

 The last vestige of the rule can be seen through the process of resignation from the House of Commons.
 By virtue of a resolution of the House of Commons of 1624, no MP can resign his or her seat.
 An MP who wishes to resign has first to accept an office of profit under the Crown, thus vacating their seat.
 Members who wish to retire ask to be appointed to the office of Crown Steward and Bailiff of the Chiltern Hundreds, or Crown Steward and Bailiff of the Manor of Northstead.

-While these ancient posts have no responsibilities attached to them, they fulfill the requirements of the law and disqualify members from sitting in Parliament, enabling their retirement.
+While these ancient posts have no responsibilities attached to them, they fulfill the requirements of the law (since 1975, by being named explicitly as disqualifying) and disqualify members from sitting in Parliament, enabling their retirement.